wetryingtodorock/getblock-docs/en/rpc-service/ton/json-rpc/ton_getShardBlockProof.md

 ---
-title: ton:/getShardBlockProof \[GET\]
+title: ton:/getShardBlockProof - The Open Network (TON)
-description: Get merkle proof of shardchain block.
+description: Example code for the ton:/getShardBlockProof json-rpc method. Сomplete guide on how to use ton:/getShardBlockProof json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters